ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_review.md

 review:
     - questions:
         question: >
-            1. What is the Infrastructure as Code?
+            1. What is the Kubernetes cluster composed of?
         answers:
-            - An approach to automate cloud resource provisioning using a declarative approach
-            - The cloud provider exposes an API to deploy the source code to the cloud
-            - An online code editor, which does not require any local infrastructure
+            - Control plane and container instances
+            - Control plane and nodes
+            - API server and container registry
+            - API server and container applications

-        correct_answer: 1
+        correct_answer: 2
         explanation: >
-            Infrastructure as Code provides a declarative approach for provisioning cloud resources.
+            At the high level the Kubernetes cluster comprises the control plane and nodes.

     - questions:
         question: >
-            2. Which command do you use to deploy resources using Pulumi?
+            2. Which command line tool do you use to deploy applications to the Kubernetes cluster?
         answers:
-            - pulumi deploy
+            - kube deploy
-            - pulumi create
+            - k8s deploy
-            - pulumi up
+            - kubectl
-            - pulumi cloud deploy
+            - kubernetes deploy

         correct_answer: 3
         explanation: >
-            pulumi up is the command, which you use to deploy cloud resources.
+            kubectl is the command line tool, which you use to interact with the Kubernetes API.
+In particular, to deploy applications.